mattermost/mattermost-handbook-1/source/guides/operations.md

-The following work-in-progress playbooks summarize our strategy and business operations
+The following work-in-progress V2MOMs and playbooks summarize our strategy and business operations.

 # Company